thermofisherlsms/meth-modifications/README.md

-# meth-modifiications
+# meth-modifications

-XML-based Method Modifications
+XML-based Method Modifications for TNG 1.2 and Higher